 What Will It Take is proud to announce the launch of its Women & Media Initiative, which strives to raise awareness about the lack of women in media and to find ways to increase women’s representation throughout the industry.

-This timely event was in partnership with Second Lady of California Jennifer Siebel Newsom and her organization The Representation Project and addressed the influence media has on culture, the need for more women leaders and diversity in the media industry, and how media can drive gender equality.
+This timely event was in partnership with First Lady of California Jennifer Siebel Newsom and her organization The Representation Project and addressed the influence media has on culture, the need for more women leaders and diversity in the media industry, and how media can drive gender equality.
 Special thanks to Shelley Zalis and The Female Quotient for hosting us and their support of the event.

 To view more pictures from the event, visit our photo gallery.

 What Will It Take: Women & Media